 A planar orientation is composed of two values; the azimuth (a compass point) and a dip (the angle from the horizontal).
 Polarity of the plane indicates whether the planar orientation is associated with a directed feature that is overturned, upright, vertical, etc. There are several conventions to encode a planar orientation and this specification does not impose one but provides a convention property to report it.
 It must be noted that allowance of different convention makes manipulation of the data more difficult.

-Should we have a recommendation that community stick to a single convension (eg: OneGeology uses this convension)
+Should we have a recommendation that community stick to a single convention (eg: OneGeology uses this convention)

 I suggested some constrains in the document as requirement for numerical values (90 degrees max, etc),

-Overkill ?? probably
+Overkill ?? probably [Ollie - maybe reword the bold bit just to say: “It is recommended that user communities adopt a single measurement convention.”
+We’ll never get the Americans to agree to change from strike/dip to dip/dipDirection ;-P , so there’s no point recommending which convention.]

 p.
 113